| Installing

 inexpensive memory-card reader, you can eliminate the need to

 plug and unplug lots of different USB cables.
+The

 6-in-1 Media Reader requires a 3.5" drive bay of the